It seems you are offline. Please check your connection and try again.

 If the code never lands, you do not pay.
 The dollar only counts once a real verification SMS reaches you, so there is no risk in trying.

-A shared line is a lottery.
+A shared number is a lottery.
 Maybe the code comes, maybe the app blocks it, maybe someone else reads it first.
-A private line removes all three of those worries for the price of a coffee sip.
+A private number removes all three of those worries for the price of a coffee sip.

-You also keep the line for the whole session, so if a site sends a second code you can still read it.
+You also keep the number for the whole session, so if a site sends a second code you can still read it.
 That alone saves you from restarting a sign-up from scratch.

-When even a paid line will not work
+When even a paid number will not work

-Be honest about what a temporary line can do.
+Be honest about what a temporary number can do.
 There are limits, and no service should pretend otherwise.

 × Bank and ID checks.
-A temporary line cannot pass a Polish bank or any state service that needs your own SIM.
+A temporary number cannot pass a Polish bank or any state service that needs your own SIM.

 × Long-term logins.
-The line is short-lived, so do not pin a main account to it for years.
+The number is short-lived, so do not pin a main account to it for years.

 × Voice calls.
 This is for SMS codes only, not for picking up a phone call.